TurboGears/tg2docs/docs/turbogears/authentication.rst

 TurboGears provides an easy shortcut to customize how your authorization data is retrieved without having to face the complexity of the underlying authentication layer.
-This is performed by the ``TGAuthMetadata`` object which is configured in your project ``config.app_cfg.base_config``.
+This is performed by the ``TGAuthMetadata`` object configured with the ``sa_auth.authmetadata`` key in your project's ``config/app_cfg.py``.

 This object provides three methods which have to return respectively the user, its groups and its permissions.
+Your application-specific ``ApplicationAuthMetadata`` subclass can also provide an optional ``authenticate`` method when authentication should be handled by that object.
-You can freely change them as you wish as they are part of your own application behavior.
+You can freely change these methods as you wish as they are part of your own application behavior.

 Advanced Customizations
 -----------------------

-For more advanced customizations or to use repoze plugins to implement different forms of authentication you can freely customize the whole authentication layer using through the ``{yourproject}.config.app_cfg.base_config.sa_auth`` options.
+For more advanced customizations or to use :mod:`repoze.who` plugins to implement different forms of authentication you can customize the whole authentication layer with ``sa_auth.*`` keys in ``{yourproject}.config.app_cfg.base_config.update_blueprint(...)``.

-The available directives are all optional:
+The available directives are all optional and are configured with the ``sa_auth.`` prefix:

-* ``form_plugin``: This is a replacement for the FriendlyForm plugin and will be always used as a challenger.
-If ``form_identifies`` option is True it will also be appended to the list of identifiers.
+* ``sa_auth.form_plugin``: This is a replacement for the FriendlyForm plugin and will be always used as a challenger.
+If ``sa_auth.form_identifies`` is True it will also be appended to the list of identifiers.
-* ``ìdentifiers``: A custom list of :mod:`repoze.who` identifiers.
+* ``sa_auth.identifiers``: A custom list of :mod:`repoze.who` identifiers.
     By default it contains the ``form_plugin`` and the ``AuthTktCookiePlugin``.
-* ``challengers``: A custom list of :mod:`repoze.who` challengers.
+* ``sa_auth.challengers``: A custom list of :mod:`repoze.who` challengers.
-    The ``form_plugin`` is always appended to this list, so if you have only one challenger you will want to change the ``form_plugin`` instead of overridding this list.
+    The ``form_plugin`` is always appended to this list, so if you have only one challenger you will want to change the ``form_plugin`` instead of overriding this list.
-* ``authmetadata``: This is the object that TG will use to fetch authorization metadata.
+* ``sa_auth.authmetadata``: This is the object that TG will use to fetch authorization metadata.
 Changing the authmetadata object you will be able to change how TurboGears fetches your user data, groups and permissions.
-* ``mdproviders``: This is a list of :mod:`repoze.who` metadata providers.
+* ``sa_auth.mdproviders``: This is a list of :mod:`repoze.who` metadata
-    Those usually to the same work that ``authmetadata`` does and in case a :mod:`repoze.who` metadata provider already provided identity metadata it will be available inside ``identity`` in ``authmetadata`` and can be used.
+    providers.
+Those usually do the same work that ``authmetadata`` does and in case a :mod:`repoze.who` metadata provider already provided identity metadata it will be available inside ``identity`` in ``authmetadata`` and can be used.

 Customizing the model structure assumed by the quickstart
 ---------------------------------------------------------